Skip to main content

 On April 8 at 4 p.m., the Department of Chemistry will hold the first Susan A. Odom Lecture in the W.T.
 Young Auditorium.
 The guest speaker will be Jodie Lutkenhaus, professor of chemical engineering at Texas A&M University.
 Among her honors, she received the 2020 Outstanding Early Career Paper Award in Molecular Systems Design & Engineering.
 Learn more about Lutkenhaus and the event here.

 The lecture will mark the start of the Professor Susan A. Odom Chemistry Endowment Fund.
-Gifts to the fund will
+Gifts to

 By Kate Maddox